department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

     This value must be set to `Event` in order to pass JSON schema validation.

     #### metadata [required]
     A structure that contains information about the entity itself.
-For now, this will include three properties:
-    - name: machine readable name of the event in question (or maybe in our case, because topics and events are 1:1, this may just be the topic name)
+The metadata structure includes the following properties:

+    **name**
+    A machine-readable name of the event

+    **description**
-    - description: a short description about the event
+    A short description of the event

+    **title**
-    - title: A human readable representation of the `name` to be used in backstage user interfaces
+    A human-readable representation of the `name` to be used in Backstage user interfaces

+    **links**
+    An optional list of links related to the event that will be displayed on the details page.
+Each link consists of a `url` and `title`

     #### spec
     The section of a `catalog-info.yaml` file that producers will most likely be filling out.
 Contains information about the events a producer will be emitting.